|

 leaders, possessing skills in setup, CAD, computers, and material

+processing.
 Students in the program still learn how to

 program longhand.
 Using word processing and ASCII file transfer format,